Leigh Jaynes: After athletic career

 Leigh Jaynes officially retired from competitive wrestling following the 2016 U.S. Olympic Trials and completed her out-processing from the U.S. Army Reserve on June 16, 2016.
 Transitioning into coaching, Jaynes became the Head Women's Wrestling Coach at Delaware Valley University, serving from 2019 to 2022.
 During her tenure, she celebrated her first major coaching victory with a win over NCAA Division I program Sacred Heart University.

 In 2022, Jaynes accepted an assistant coaching position at Grand Canyon University in Phoenix, Arizona.
 She also played a pivotal role in the early development and support of the women’s wrestling program at Johnson & Wales University in Providence, Rhode Island.

-Beyond the collegiate coaching sphere, Jaynes has been a dedicated coach with the Wrestling Mindset program, a mental training initiative that contributed significantly to her own athletic success.

-While she remains actively involved in the wrestling community, Jaynes is now embarking on a second career in the Health Information Technology field.
-Additionally, proud of her Cape Verdean heritage, she has been volunteering her time and expertise to support the growth of wrestling and youth development initiatives in Cabo Verde, a nation consisting of ten small islands off the west coast of Africa.
+Jaynes has volunteered her time and expertise to support the growth of wrestling and youth development initiatives in Cabo Verde.

 Personal life

-Leigh Jaynes was born on December 18, 1980, in Mount Holly, New Jersey.
-Raised in a working-class household, she showed early resilience and independence.
-She graduated from Rancocas Valley Regional High School, where she was introduced to wrestling by Coach Brian Bowker, a strong advocate for women in the sport.
+Jaynes was born on December 18, 1980, in Mount Holly, New Jersey.
+She was raised in a working-class household.

 Jaynes pursued higher education at Missouri Valley College, earning a Bachelor of Science in Exercise Science and a Master of Arts in Management.
-She also completed ROTC training and was commissioned as a Medical Service Corps officer in the U.S. Army Reserve.
-Leigh served in the Army from 2002 to 2016, reaching the rank of Captain and participating in the prestigious World Class Athlete Program.
+She also completed ROTC training.
+Leigh served in the Army from 2002 to 2016, reaching the rank of Captain and participating in the World Class Athlete Program.

-She was previously married to Olympic Greco-Roman wrestler Ben Provisor, with whom she shares a daughter named Evelyn.
+She was previously married to Olympic Greco-Roman wrestler Ben Provisor, with whom she had a daughter named Evelyn.

-Now residing in Avondale, Arizona, Jaynes continues to make an impact in the wrestling community as an assistant coach at Grand Canyon University and a mindset coach with Wrestling Mindset.
-Embracing her Cape Verdean heritage, she also volunteers to support the growth of wrestling in Cabo Verde, helping lay the foundation for the sport’s development across the island nation.